Playing with Points

 The Valuable Sapphire Reserve Visa – 5 Reasons it is Our Go-To Card

-At this time, the annual fee for the Sapphire Reserve is a whopping $550.
-Just seeing that is probably enough to cause most people to move along, and look at other low-fee or no-fee cards.
-But it may be worthwhile to look a little deeper into the benefits before dismissing it completely.
+Currently, the annual fee for the Sapphire Reserve is a whopping $795.
+Just seeing that is probably enough to cause most people to move along and look at other low-fee or no-fee cards.
+But it may be worthwhile to explore the many benefits available before dismissing it completely.

 Sapphire Reserve Benefits Overview

-The Reserve card has a dizzying array of benefits, and I can’t imagine anyone finds all of them useful.
-So the trick is to figure out which ones you would use (even without the card) and calculate their value.
-These are benefits you receive even if you don’t earn a single point on the card.
+The Reserve card has a dizzying array of benefits, and surely very few people find every one of them useful.
+The trick is to figure out which ones you are likely to use and calculate their value.
+These are all benefits you receive in addition to the accumulation of Chase Ultimate Rewards points.

 Annual Travel Benefit

-With the Sapphire Reserve card, you will receive an automatic credit of $300 for the first $300 of travel you spend each year.
-The definition of travel is quite broad and includes hotels, Airbnb, VRBO, plane and train tickets, cruises, rental cars, ferries, toll roads, parking fees, cabs, and more.
-You don’t need to do anything to activate the credit; it just automatically appears on your account within a day or so after a travel fee is processed.
+With the Sapphire Reserve card, you will receive an automatic credit for the first $300 of travel you spend on the card each year.
+The definition of travel is quite broad and includes hotels, Airbnbs, VRBOs, plane and train tickets, cruises, rental cars, ferries, toll roads, parking fees, cabs, and more.
+You don’t need to do anything to activate the credit; it automatically appears on your account within a day or so after a travel fee is processed.

-If you’re reading this blog, you almost certainly spend more than $300/year on these items.
-This alone brings the annual fee of the card down to $250.
+If you’re reading this blog, you almost certainly spend more than $300/year on travel.
+If not, then this is probably not the best card for you.

 Credit for Global Entry or TSA PreCheck Fee